South African rand: Banknotes

 In 2010, the South African Reserve Bank and commercial banks withdrew all 1994 series 200-rand banknotes due to relatively high-quality counterfeit notes in circulation.

-In 2011, the South African Reserve Bank issued 100 rand banknotes which were defective because they lacked fluorescent printing visible under UV light.
-In June, printing of this denomination was moved from the South African Bank Note Company to Crane Currency's Swedish division (Tumba Bruk), which reportedly produced 80 million 100 rand notes.
+In 2011, the South African Reserve Bank issued defective 100 rand banknotes that lacked fluorescent printing visible under UV light.
+In June, the printing of this denomination was moved from the South African Bank Note Company to Crane Currency's Swedish division (Tumba Bruk), which reportedly produced 80 million 100 rand notes.
 The South African Reserve Bank shredded 3.6 million 100-rand banknotes printed by Crane Currency because they had the same serial numbers as a batch printed by the South African Bank Note Company.
-In addition, the notes printed in Sweden were not the correct colour, and they were 1 mm short.
+In addition, the notes printed in Sweden were not the correct colour and were 1 mm short.

 On 11 February 2012, President Jacob Zuma announced that the country would be issuing a new set of banknotes bearing Nelson Mandela's image.
 They were entered into circulation on 6 November 2012.
 These contained the same denominations of 10, 20, 50, 100, and 200 rand.

 In 2013, the 2012 series was updated with the addition of the EURion constellation to all five denominations.
+They were entered into circulation on 6 November 2013.

 On 18 July 2018, a special commemorative series of banknotes was released in commemoration of the 100th anniversary of Nelson Mandela's birth.
-This series includes notes of all denominations, 10, 20, 50, 100, and 200 rand.
+This series includes notes of all denominations: 10, 20, 50, 100, and 200 rand.
 These notes will circulate alongside the existing notes.
-The notes depict the standard face of Nelson Mandela on the obverse, but instead of the Big Five animals on the reverse, they show a younger Mandela with different iconic scenes relating to his legacy.
-These scenes comprise: the rolling hills of the Eastern Cape, featuring Mandela's humble birthplace of Mvezo (10 rand); the home of Mandela in Soweto, where he defined his political life alongside other struggle icons (20 rand); the site where Mandela was captured near Howick, following 17 months in hiding, where a monument to him has been erected (50 rand); the place of Mandela's 27-year imprisonment at Robben Island, showing a pile of quarried limestone (100 rand); the statue of Mandela at the Union Buildings in remembrance of when he was inaugurated there in 1994 (200 rand).
+The notes depict the standard face of Nelson Mandela on the obverse.
+Still, instead of the Big Five animals on the reverse, they show a younger Mandela with different iconic scenes relating to his legacy.
+These scenes comprise the rolling hills of the Eastern Cape, featuring Mandela's humble birthplace of Mvezo (10 rand); the home of Mandela in Soweto, where he defined his political life alongside other struggle icons (20 rand); the site where Mandela was captured near Howick, following 17 months in hiding, where a monument to him has been erected (50 rand); the place of Mandela's 27-year imprisonment at Robben Island, showing a pile of quarried limestone (100 rand); and the statue of Mandela at the Union Buildings in remembrance of when he was inaugurated there in 1994 (200 rand).

+On 3 May 2023, the South African Reserve Bank announced that a new series of banknotes would retain the image of Nelson Mandela on the obverse while showing the Big 5 in a family depiction on the reverse.
+This series contains the same denominations of 10, 20, 50, 100, and 200 rand.